parse-community/docs/Parse-Server-Guide.md

 * `databaseURI`: Connection string URI for your MongoDB.
 * `cloud`: Path to your app’s Cloud Code.
 * `appId`: A unique identifier for your app.
-* `fileKey`: A key that specifies a prefix used for file storage. (only necessary for old files in s3 *clarify this*)
+* `fileKey`: A key that specifies a prefix used for file storage.
+For migrated apps, this is necessary to provide access to files already hosted on Parse.
 * `masterKey`: A key that overrides all permissions.
 Keep this secret.
 * `clientKey`: The client key for your app.
 * `restAPIKey`: The REST API key for your app.